johnnycyberseed/ibm-zk/pages/Von Neumann Machine.md

 - ## Arithmetic and Logic Unit
 	- Does math: add, subtract, multiply, divide
 	- Does logic ops: shift, conjunction, disjunction, complementation.
+	- reads/writes to memory
 - ## Memory
 	- a linear array of cells numbered from 1 to _n_
 	- use to store both data and program (known as a [[stored program]])
 - ## Data Flow
-	- Data flows only from/to Output Units/Input
+	- Data flows only from/to "Input Units"/"Output Units" into the ALU; not directly into memory -
 	-